> Program Overview

 Permit Components

-• Stormwater Management Program Plan – The City of Vestavia Hills must submit an annual Stormwater Management Program Plan (SWMPP) which outlines how the city will meet the permit requirements in the upcoming year: 2023 SWMPP (Final).
-If you have comments or questions, contact City Engineer Christopher Brady (cbrady@vhal.org; 205.978.0150).
+- Stormwater Management Program Plan – The City of Vestavia Hills maintains and updates the Stormwater Management Program Plan (SWMPP) which outlines how the City will meet ADEM MS4 permit requirements: 2024 SWMPP (Draft).
+If you have questions or comments, please visit https://communityfeedback.opengov.com/14012.
+The comment period will close at noon CST Friday, September 20, 2024.

 Related Ordinances